 Which Ridge Vents can I use on a hip roof?

-V-600®E, V-300®E, and the Fold-A-Vent are all recommended to be used with shingles, slate or flat tile on hip roofs.
+V-600®E and the V-300®E are all recommended to be used with shingles, slate or flat tile on hip roofs.
 Note: over-all roof pitch should be at least 5/12 and caulking under the vent is recommended.
 With heavy weight shingles the hip application would be the same as with a slate or flat tile roof.
 (Click here for PDF detail)

 How big of a building can I use your products on?